fabianaiolfi/calicoes/README.md

 - [x] add NAs to TSVs

 ## Data and Figures
+All data can be downloaded in one batch in the [all_figures.RData](https://github.com/fabianaiolfi/calicos/blob/main/data/all_figures.RData) or as seperate TSV files from the [data folder](https://github.com/fabianaiolfi/calicos/tree/main/data).
 Click on data or figure name to view raw data.

 **[Raw Sales Data](https://github.com/fabianaiolfi/calicos/blob/main/data/raw_sales_data.tsv)**